daeaston/ACI_RoCEv2/mkdocs-site/docs/lab-guides/lab1-terraform-custom/install-terraform.md

 ```

 !!! success "Installation Complete"
     Terraform is now installed and ready to use!
-A more verbose output of this can be seen in Appendix A.
+A more verbose output of this can be seen in Appendix A. If you are advised the version is out of date you can simply ignore 🙂.

 ## Next Steps